leanprover-community/mathlib3port/README.md

 Although the `Mathbin` directory is committed in the repository, at this stage you should not attempt to make any changes on the master branch.
-If you delete the `Mathbib` directory, and `mathlib3-synport.tar.gz`, then running `lake build` will download a new copy of the output from `mathport`.
+If you delete the `Mathbin` directory, then running `lake build` will download a new copy from the `mathport` release page.

 It's fine, however, to make branches containing "by-hand" edits, if you want to be able to link to diffs when reporting issues in `mathport`.